sibiryoff/mmb/mediawiki/README.md

 | ALLOW_ANONYMOUS_READING | Allows users to read wiki anonymously (`true` and `false`).
 If the parameter is `false`, wiki is **private** | `false` |
 | ALLOW_ANONYMOUS_EDITING | Allows users to edit wiki anonymously (`true` and `false`) | `true` |

+## .env
+1. Rename .env.example to .env.
+2. Update variables in .env file and save.

 ## How to create an administrator

 Administrators are wiki users who are members of the "sysop" user group (see details [here](https://mediawiki.org/wiki/Manual:Administrators)).
 An administrator can be created, using the [createAndPromote.php](https://mediawiki.org/wiki/Manual:CreateAndPromote.php) script: